annieyp/Analyzing-Mental-Health-Needs-by-Country-Using-the-WHR/README.md

 This project uses the **World Happiness Report (WHR)** dataset to explore how socio-economic factors relate to **Negative Affect**, negative emotions experienced daily, with the goal of identifying potential mental health needs by country.
 Through **unsupervised machine learning (KMeans clustering)**, countries are grouped based on their happiness indicators, enabling targeted recommendations for mental health organizations.
+Completed as the final project of the ML Foundations Break Through Tech fellowship course.

 ---